Illia Kovtun: 2020

 Kovtun competed at the 2020 European Championships held in Mersin, Turkey.
-While there he led the Ukrainian junior team to gold.
+While there, he led the Ukrainian junior team to gold.
 Individually he won gold in the all-around and on pommel horse, rings, and parallel bars.
 He also won the silver medal in the junior vault event.

-Senior gymnastics career

 2021

 Kovtun turned senior in 2021 and made his senior international debut at the 2021 European Championships.
 He won the bronze medal in the all-around competition behind Nikita Nagornyy and David Belyavskiy.
 Kovtun next competed at the World Challenge Cups in Varna and Cairo; he picked up five gold medals and two bronze medals.